 Beyond HDDs and SSDs

-Scientists from the University of Southampton’s Optoelectronics Research Centre (ORC) have developed the recording and retrieval processes of five dimensional (5D) digital data by femtosecond laser writing.
+For example, a team at Harvard University has used genome-editing to encode video into live bacteria.
+In England, scientists from the University of Southampton’s Optoelectronics Research Centre (ORC) have developed the recording and retrieval processes of five dimensional (5D) digital data by femtosecond laser writing.
 These discs can hold 360 TB of data and are theoretically stable for up to 14 billion years, thanks to ‘5D data storage’ inscribed by laser nanostructuring in quartz silica glass.
 Space-X’s Falcon Heavy recently carried this technology into space.